-Let’s face it.
-If Marvel’s Black Panther had failed financially on the same scale as 2016’s Birth of a Nation, no one would be talking about it now.
+As Marvel's latest superhero movie, rightly called Avengers: Infinity War, lays siege to the weekend box office, let's recall that it's enormously popular predecessor continues to rock the big screen.
+In its 10th weekend, Black Panther is still in the Top Ten and remains in 1650 theaters as of late April.
+But let's face it.
+If the panther had failed financially on the same scale as 2016’s Birth of a Nation, no one would be talking about it now.
 We don’t talk about failure in this life, regardless of what it might teach.
 We talk about money.
 That is how we spell success.

 Setting aside the apples-to-oranges issue, Black Panther is arguably the superhero-dollar-sign equivalent of Broadway’s Hamilton.
 Not only did the film earn back its $200 million budget during opening weekend, its worldwide gross reached $1.3 billion within seven weeks and even nudged past Titanic's spot as America's third top-grossing film of all time.
 Only the No. 1 ranked Star Wars: The Force Awakens and No. 2 Avatar have grossed more.